vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-4.md

 **Figure 7:** Connection of **SimulateXmlTransitEvents** and **ParseTransitEvents** PG

-### Step 8: Verify EvaluateXPath is Extracting Values From XML
+### Step 8: Verify ParseTransitEvents Extracts Values From SimulateXmlTransitEvents

 1\.
 Either select both process groups or leave them unselected, then hit the **start** button ![start_button_nifi_iot](assets/tutorial-4-build-nifi-process-group-to-parse-transit-events/start_button_nifi_iot.png) located in the Operate Palette to activate the dataflow.